cpacker/CLIPMesh/README.md

     a table with oranges on it
 </details>

-## License
+## License and acknolwedgements

-This codebase was built using the CLIPMesh-SMPLX repo, and similarly makes heavy use of nvdiffmodeling, which uses the NVIDIA Source Code License.
+This codebase was built using the [CLIPMesh-SMPLX repo](https://github.com/NasirKhalid24/CLIPMesh-SMPLX), and similarly makes heavy use of [nvdiffmodeling](https://github.com/NVlabs/nvdiffmodeling), which uses the NVIDIA Source Code License.